 Figure 1: Photograph of a male and (b) a female X. erythroneurum (c) Aggregated reflectance spectra (mean ± SD) of the males blue bands (N= 20, red line), females abdominal colouration (N = 14, green line), painted blue bands on the manipulated females (N= 8, blue line) and background plant leaves (N= 31, purple line) (d) Chromatic discriminability (Ds) and (e) Achromatic discriminability (DL) of male and female abdominal (S8-S9) colouration in the trichromatic damselfly visual system.

-Figure 2: (a) Number of tandems formed by the control and the manipulated males (b) Number of wheels formed by the control and the manipulated males (c) Duration in tandem formation between the control males and the manipulated males (d) Time required to form wheel from the tandem between the control males and the manipulated males (e) Duration in wheel formation between the control males and the manipulated males. (ns= not significant).
+Figure 2: (a) Number of tandems formed by the control and the manipulated males (b) Number of wheels formed by the control and the manipulated males (c) Duration in tandem formation in the control males and the manipulated males (d) Time required to form wheel from the tandem in the control males and the manipulated males (e) Duration in wheel formation in the control males and the manipulated males. (ns= not significant).

 Figure 3: